ErAgOn-AmAnSiRoHi/Advent-of-Code-2021/README.md

 Advent of Code is a registered trademark in the United States.

 > Head over to [Advent of Code 2021](https://adventofcode.com/2021).
-  You can Signup using Google, Twitter, Reddit or Github Account.
+  You can Signup using Google, Twitter, Reddit or GitHub Account.

 ##### I am Aman Sirohi a former student pursuing *B.Tech in Computer Science Engineering with specialization in Artificial Intelligence.*